DelSkayn/reblessive/README.md

 Turn your cursed recursive algorithm into a blessed heap allocated structure which won't overflow the stack, regardless of depth.

+## What is this crate for?

+There are some types of algorithms which are easiest to write as a recursive algorithm.
+Examples include a recursive decent parsers and tree-walking interpreters.
+These algorithms often need to keep track of complex stack of state and are therefore easiest to write as a set of recursive function calling each other.
+This does however have a major downside: The stack can be rather limited.
+Especially when the input of a algorithm is externally controlled, implementing it as a recursive algorithm is asking for stack overflows.

+This library is an attempt to solve that issue.
+It provides a small executor which is able to efficiently allocate new futures in a stack like order and then drive them in a single loop.
+With these executors you can write your recursive algorithm as a set of futures.
+The executor will then, whenever a function needs to call another, pause the current future to execute the newly scheduled future.
+This allows one to implement your algorithm in a way that still looks recursive but won't run out of stack if recursing very deep.

 ## Example

 ```rust